 Graphical Launch

-Alternatively, click the Activities button in the top-left corner (or press the Super key), then type “TeXworks” in the search bar and click the application icon to launch.
+Open the Activities overview by clicking the top-left corner or pressing the Super key, type “TeXworks” in the search bar, and click the application icon.

 Basic TeXworks Workflow

-Understanding TeXworks’ layout helps you work efficiently from the start.
-Once you launch the application, the interface splits into two main sections: the source editor occupies the left side where you write LaTeX code, while the PDF preview fills the right side to display compiled output.
+The TeXworks interface splits into two main sections: the source editor on the left where you write LaTeX code, and the PDF preview on the right displaying compiled output.
 This side-by-side arrangement lets you see changes immediately after compilation without switching windows.

 Create Your First Document